HaniSource/components/components/text/usage.md

 ## Introduction

-The `text` component provides a simple and consistent way to display text content with proper styling and theme support.
-It features automatic dark mode support and serves as a foundational text element for consistent typography across your application.
+The `text` component provides a simple and consistent way to display text content with proper styling and theme support, and serves as a foundational text element for consistent typography across your application.

 ## Basic Usage